awsdocs/iam-user-guide/doc_source/access-analyzer-getting-started.md

 1. Choose **Create Analyzer**\.

-When you create an analyzer to enable Access Analyzer, a service\-linked role named `AWSAccessAnalyzerServiceRole` is created in your account\.
+When you create an analyzer to enable Access Analyzer, a service\-linked role named `AWSServiceRoleForAccessAnalyzer` is created in your account\.

 ## Access Analyzer Quotas<a name="access-analyzer-quotas"></a>